dimabaskin/CB_automation_test/README.md

 #CB automation Test API

-Descriprion:
+#Descriprion:
 Solution is a small framework for API Testing Examples on website - https://reqres.in/

 This project was created on VS 2022 Community .
 Based on Nunit test framework.

-To Compile Project:
+#To Compile Project:
-Get repository to local machine.
+1.Get repository to local machine.
-Open solution in VS 2022 .
+2.Open solution in VS 2022 .
-Build the Project.
+3.Build the Project.
-In Test Explorer run Test.
+4.In Test Explorer run Test.

-Solution Devided to two projects :
+#Solution Devided to two projects :
 ReqresAPI_Test - For Test code.
 ServiceAPI - For API requst / respons and DataModel.

-ReqresAPI_Test contains :
+#ReqresAPI_Test contains :

 BaseTest class.